 Are you looking to improve your garden?
 Do you need to aerate the soil, dig up plants, or turn over mulch?
 If so, then a garden fork is the tool for you!
 A garden fork is an invaluable tool that can be used to prepare the soil so you can plant grass, flowers, or vegetables.

 We’ve done the research on garden forks for you and picked the Digging Fork by Tabor Tools as our favorite garden fork.
 It's sturdy, well-constructed, and effective at turning soil.
-We’ve also put together a top 10 list for you to consider and created a handy buying guide to help you make your choice!
+We’ve also put together a 10 best list for you to consider and created a handy buying guide reviewed by a master gardener and homestead blogger to help you make your choice!

 10-Tine Welded Bedding Fork